rachelsoae/humor-me-ui/README.md

 - PostgreSQL

 ## Wins and Challenges
 The biggest challenge in this project was building a fully functional and deployed backend from scratch having never worked on a backend before.
-In order to accomplish this goal we used a project planning board to organize our research and coding in order to optimize the time we spent on various parts of the project.
-Communication was key, and we utilized daily stand ups and Slack messaging to keep all contributors on the same page.
-This was especially helpful during research so that we could share helpful resources, including videos and specific parts of the knex and express docs.
+In order to accomplish this goal we used GitHub Projects to organize our research and optimize the time we spent on various parts of the project.
+Communication was key.
+We held daily stand ups and utilized Slack to keep all contributors on the same page.
+This was especially helpful during our research spike.
+We were able to easily share helpful resources, such as video tutorials and specific sections of the Knex and Express docs.

-Another win that we are extremely proud of is building a fully functional app where a user can view, generate, and create data.
-This was all done over the course of a week and a half in addition to other course work and lessons.
-This is a testament to how much we have learned in the last 4 months.
+We are extremely proud to have built a fully functional app where a user can view and create data.
+This was all done over the course of a week and a half, on top of our other coursework and lessons, which is a testament to how much we have learned in just 4 months.

 ## Future Extensions
 Given more time on this porject or upon revisting this project, extensions include: